cloudecho/cloudecho.github.io/_posts/2021-08-24-install-haproxy-1.8-keepalived-on-centos7.md

   state MASTER # MASTER on slb01, BACKUP on slb02
   virtual_router_id 51
   priority 100 # 100 on slb01, 99 on slb02

+  #IP Address of local machine.
+  #NOTE: this is mandatory if multicast is forbidden in your network
+  unicast_src_ip 192.168.122.201
+  unicast_peer {
+    #IP Address of other machine(s).
+    #NOTE1: this is mandatory if multicast is forbidden in your network.
+    #NOTE2: multiple values can be issued here
+    192.168.122.202
+  }

   authentication {
     auth_type PASS
     auth_pass 1849